 Most contracts focus on describing an exchange – your client’s cash for your works, goods or services and expertise.

-This is critical to demonstrate you have understood what is different about your client, to demonstrate your credibility to carry out that role, to establish what success looks like for your client, to manage her expectations, and to implant her motives into your work/services.
+Your need to demonstrate you have understood what is different about your client, her project, her needs; don’t just focus on demonstrating your credibility to carry out that role.
+You need to establish what success looks like for your client, to manage her expectations, and to ensure her aims are aligned with your work/services.
 All of these build her trust in you and your expertise.

 Adding this to your proposal or estimate is a powerful way of getting your client’s attention.
 It is as simple as saying:

-You told us at our meeting on <date> that your expectations for your Project are <insert >.
-If our understanding of your Project is wrong or incomplete, please let us know immediately.
+Your expectations are <insert >.
+If our understanding of your project is wrong or incomplete, please let us know immediately.

-Even those clients that appear to be insanely rich enough to want to spend money for the sake of spending, have expectations that your project needs to meet.
+Even those clients that appear to be insanely rich enough to want to spend money for the sake of it, have expectations that your project needs to meet.

 A millionaire businessman dreamed of the construction of an Arts and Craft style house to be called Maison D’Or in St Aubin, Jersey.
 It took 3 years to build at a cost of £4m and the client was so unhappy, he demolished it.
 The court recorded the absence of ‘certain documents and procedures which are generally regarded as critical to a satisfactory outcome’ like contracts and a specification.

 One of the features of this case is the absence of any written record of what Mr McGlinn wanted at the outset and, in particular, what standard of finish he required at Maison d’Or … a point he repeatedly made was that it had not been designed or built in accordance with the exceptionally high standards that he had asked for.
 This, inevitably, led to numerous disputes as to what precisely it was that he had required, given the absence of any written record or clear design brief.